QUBITABHAY/Local_Sports_Club/README.md

 #
-# 🚀 NST SPORTS CLUB :-
+# 🚀 LOCAL SPORTS CLUB :-
 ## 🏡 Home:-

-Welcome to the NST sports club!
+Welcome to the Local sports club!
 We are a community-oriented club dedicated to promoting sports, fitness, and well-being for people of all ages and abilities.
 Whether you're looking to compete, improve your skills, or simply stay active, we have something for everyone.

 #
 ## 📚 Table of Contents :-